Early Germanic warfare: Cavalry

 While Germanic warfare emphasized the use of infantry, they were quite adept at the training and use of cavalry.
 In Germanic warfare, cavalry was generally used for reconnaissance, flanking, the pursuit of fleeing enemies and other special tasks.

 When Germanic tribes were on the march, their wagons would generally be protected by cavalry.
 Early Germanic chieftains were typically mounted.
 This is attested from numerous horse burials in the graves of Germanic leaders.

 Early Germanic cavalrymen commonly used spurs to properly control the horse.
 The stirrup was later introduced.
 This enabled the easier mounting and maintenance of balance.
 The fact that the stirrup was introduced at such a late date is a testimony to the excellent horsemanship of Germanic riders.

 Caesar notes that the Suebi would attach a fast-running warrior to each cavalryman, who could assist the latter with both defense and offense.

 Caesar considered Germanic cavalrymen superior to those of the Romans, and was thus forced to recruit Germanic mercenaries to compensate for this inferiority.
 The Germanic horses were however of smaller size than those of the Romans, and Germanic cavalrymen in Roman service were thus compelled by Caesar to ride Roman horses.
+They would turn out to be vital in Caesar's victory at the Battle of the Vingeanne.